Click on images to see larger view

 Several insecticides are available that will provide excellent HWA control; however, insecticides should not be applied on a preventive basis.
 Many of the hemlocks in Connecticut will not be infested and will not need treating.
 Controls should be applied only when HWA infestations are observed.

 An excellent time to control HWA infestation is from July through September after the eggs have hatched and the young adelgids are relatively unprotected.
 Summer oil and insecticidal soap have been found to provide excellent control with one application, provided complete coverage is made in this time period.
-Both insecticides kill only by direct control.
+Both insecticides kill only by direct contact.
 Thorough coverage with a drenching spray is essential for control.
 An all-season Horticulture oil is effective for HWA control when applied in April to mid-May.
 It will also control scale insects and mites at the same time.

 Sasajiscymnus tsugae is a predatory ladybird beetle that is native to Japan and is available commercially in the US.
 A federal permit for the release of S. tsugae for biological control of the hemlock woolly adelgid in Connecticut was issued in April 1995 and the first release of S. tsugae occurred in a town park in Windsor, Connecticut that spring.
 The life cycle of S. tsugae is very close to the hemlock wooly adelgid's cycle.
 Both insects have two generations each year, adult beetles overwinter, and spring egg laying by the adult S. tsugae normally coincides with peak egg laying and hatching of overwintering adelgids.
 A second generation of beetles occurs in June around the time that the second generation of adelgids appears.
 Adult ladybugs are able to survive by feeding on dormant young adelgids.
 S. tsugae larvae and adults will feed on all stages of hemlock woolly adelgid available.